CCI-Tools/cate/doc/source/user_manual/um_setup.rst

 web page at `cci-tools.github.io <https://cci-tools.github.io/>`_
 or on Cate's release page on `GitHub <https://github.com/CCI-Tools/cate/releases>`_.

-We provide two Cate installers:

-1. *Cate Core* including the command-line interface (CLI) and Python API.
-They are named
-   * ``cate-1.0.0-MacOSX-x86_64.sh`` for OS X
-   * ``cate-1.0.0-Linux-x86_64.sh`` for Linux
-   * ``cate-1.0.0-Windows-x86_64.sh`` for Windows
-2. *Cate Desktop*, Cate's graphical user interface.
-They are named
+We provide two Cate installers for *Cate Core* and *Cate Desktop*, Cate's graphical user interface.
-   * ``Cate.Desktop-1.0.0.dmg`` for OS X
-   * ``cate-desktop-1.0.0-x86_64.AppImage`` for Linux
-   * ``Cate.Desktop.Setup.1.0.0.exe`` for Windows

 Note that *Cate Desktop* cannot be run without *Cate Core* installed.
 This may change in the future.

 Installing Cate Core
 --------------------

-Cate Core includes a Python runtime environment, bundled with the Cate package that also provides Cate's Python API.
+*Cate Core* includes a Python runtime environment, bundled with the Cate Python package.
+The latter provides the Cate command-line interface (CLI) and Cate Python API.

+The installers for the supported platforms are:
+* ``cate-1.0.0-MacOSX-x86_64.sh`` for OS X
+* ``cate-1.0.0-Linux-x86_64.sh`` for Linux
+* ``cate-1.0.0-Windows-x86_64.sh`` for Windows

-The Cate Core installers for all platforms are currently customized `Anaconda <https://www.continuum.io/why-anaconda>`_ installers.
+The Cate Core installers are currently customized `Anaconda <https://www.continuum.io/why-anaconda>`_ installers.
 In the following, we provide some notes regarding its usage on Windows, Mac OS X, and Linux systems.

 **Windows Installer**

 When you run the installer on Windows, make sure you un-check **Add Anaconda to my PATH environment variable**.
-Otherwise the Anaconda Python distribution used by the CCI Toolbox would become your system's default Python.
+Otherwise the Anaconda Python distribution used by the Cate would become your system's default Python.

 .. figure:: ../_static/figures/installer-win.png
    :scale: 100 %